Building a clean model tutorial

 There is no predefined order in which above functions can/should be applied (except for the first item in the list, which should always be tried first), it heavily depends on the geometry of the mesh we are trying to simplify.
 Following image illustrates above functions applied to the imported mesh (let's suppose the first item in the list didn't work for us):

-[Convex hull, decimated mesh, and extracted inside]
+[Convex hull, and decimated mesh]

 At this stage we can start to divide the robot into separate links (remember, we currently have only a single shape for the whole robot).
 You can do this in two different ways: